nanodlp/docs/nanosupport/3d-editor.md

 ## Repair

 3D items can be repaired.
-More info is made available by [a post](https://www.nanodlp.com/2021/11/08/stl-mesh-repair/).
+More info is made available by [an extensive post](https://www.nanodlp.com/2021/11/08/stl-mesh-repair/).
 The repair process tries to:

 * Harmonize normal vectors.
 * Remove non-manifolds.